menu icon

 • In a seperate pan add a teaspoon of oil (preferably coconut oil).
 Once the oil is hot, add the grated coconut (2 tbsp) and fry them in a low-medium flame till you get nice aroma of coconut / color of the coconut slightly change (light brown color).
 Add the fried coconut to Erissery

-• In the same pan, add 1/2 tsp of oil and add the mustard seeds.
+• In the same pan, add ½ teaspoon of oil and add the mustard seeds.
 When the mustard seeds start to sputter add the urad dal, cumin seeds and finally the curry leaves.
 Mix them well and add this tempering to the Erissery

-• Finally add 1 tbsp of coconut oil in Erissery and mix it well.
+• Finally add 1 tablespoon of coconut oil in Erissery and mix it well.
 The hot, tasty and flavorful Erissery is ready to serve.

 • Malabar Erissery | Nanjil special Erissery